 - A. The economic value of ongoing total compensation increases will equal 4.5%.
 This will be paid as follows: - 1.
-A 5.24% base wage increase, effective the first full pay period in July 2023. - 2.
+A 5.24% reasonable base wage increase, effective the first full pay period in July 2023 2024. - 2.
 Additional uniform allowance (See Sec.
-5-6). - 3.
+5-6).
+If the term of the MOU is longer than one year then a reasonable base wage increase effective in the first full pay period of July in subsequent years of the MOU. - 3.
 A change to the Employee Development Fund benefits (See Sec.
+5-7).

-5-7). - B. Additionally, Unit 3 employees will receive a non-continuous payment of \$2,776.00 for each full-time employee or \$1,111.00 for each part-time employee to be paid out on the first full pay period in August of 2023.
+B. Additionally, Unit 3 employees will receive a non-continuous payment of \$2,776.00 for each full-time employee or \$1,111.00 for each part-time employee to be paid out on the first full pay period in August of 2023.

-The City will evaluate the American Rescue Plan Act and will provide a (non-specified) percentage of premium pay as allowed by the legislation and deemed appropriate by the City Council, balancing the needs of the community and employees in their development of a strategic plan for the ARPA funds.
+The City will evaluate the American Rescue Plan Act and will provide a (nonspecified) percentage of premium pay as allowed by the legislation and deemed appropriate by the City Council, balancing the needs of the community and employees in their development of a strategic plan for the ARPA funds.
 The strategic plan will follow guidelines provided by the Department of Treasury.
 This language will expire at the conclusion of the 2021-2023 MOU.

-- C. It is understood that for implementation purposes, the practice of rounding of fractional cents shall be done in accordance with accepted mathematical and accounting principles. - D. Notwithstanding the rates of pay set forth in any appendix or attachment to the agreement for reference, the term "pay schedule" shall mean the schedule computed and published by the Human Resources Department for payroll purposes pursuant to Council action in the pay and compensation ordinance.

-E. Productivity Enhancement Pay
+- C. It is understood that for implementation purposes, the practice of rounding of fractional cents shall be done in accordance with accepted mathematical and accounting principles. - D. Notwithstanding the rates of pay set forth in any appendix or attachment to the agreement for reference, the term "pay schedule" shall mean the schedule computed and published by the Human Resources Department for payroll purposes pursuant to Council action in the pay and compensation ordinance. - E. Productivity Enhancement Pay